 Closed and open models differ in more ways than just their licensing: closed models tend to be closer to the frontier, and Chinese labs tend to release their model weights while many US labs keep their models closed.
 However, the strongest factor along which I find heterogeneity in bond yield responses is licensing, both in terms of magnitude and in terms of statistical significance.
-I do not find meaningful heterogeneity in bond responses by performance of the model or by distance to the frontier at time of release (both measured using scores on LMArena), or by whether forecasters moved the anticipated date of AGI arrival sooner or later around the date of model release.
+I do not find meaningful heterogeneity in bond responses by performance of the model or by distance to the frontier at time of release (both measured using scores on LMArena), or by whether forecasters moved the anticipated date of AGI arrival sooner or later around the date of model release (using estimates from Metaculus).
 Within open releases, I do not find meaningful heterogeneity by whether models are developed by Chinese or non-Chinese labs.

 There is some suggestive indication that other market indicators may also shift around these release dates.
-It is possible that open releases coincide with an increase in uncertainty (VIX) relative to closed releases; and lower equity returns for the US tech firms most closely associated with AI, particularly in 2023-4.
-However, results are too noisy to say with much precision.
+It is possible that open releases coincide with an increase in uncertainty (VIX) relative to closed releases; and lower equity returns for US tech firms closely associated with AI, particularly in 2023-4.
+However, results are too noisy to say with much confidence.

 These findings suggest that the pattern of market movements around AI releases may not be due to the \emph{technology} per se: the technology is similar between open- and closed-weight LLMs.
-However, there remain multiple possible explanations for the patterns documented here.
+However, there remain many possible explanations for the patterns documented here.
 It could suggest that movements arise due to beliefs about who the gains of the technology will accrue to, or how the technology will diffuse.
-It could suggest that the different licensing induces firms to differentially seek access to credit to finance investments. \citet{andrews_markets_2025} interpret their results as possibly suggesting lower growth in consumption, or a lower probability of extremely good or bad outcomes.
+It could suggest that open licensing induces firms to differentially seek access to credit to finance investments. \citet{andrews_markets_2025} interpret their results as possibly suggesting lower growth in consumption, or a lower probability of extremely good or bad outcomes.
 In that interpretation of these results, that would suggest that proprietary model releases suggest a lower probability of `bliss' or `doom', and open models a higher probability.